nuttycream/deeznuts/content/projects/omnichicken.md

 yes, I can probably switch it right now... but I haven't done that here yet, and only did it for my Rust rewrite.

-In terms of robustness, I kinda wish C had the pattern matching Rust had.
-But for the sake of not overcomplicating the code, I just wrote some utility functions like `validate_gpio_pin`
+In terms of readability, I kinda wish C had the pattern matching Rust had.
+But for the sake of not overcomplicating the code, I just wrote some utility functions like `validate_gpio_pin` for robustness(?).

 Also, I did not realize I wasn't suppose to be using `/dev/mem` - which requires `sudo` level access and manually specifying the GPIO address.
 After learning